 MP for Preston

-Sir Mark Hendrick is a long‑serving Labour and Co‑operative MP for Preston, first elected in 2000.
-He has served on a wide range of parliamentary committees, including the Panel of Chairs and the Energy Security and Net Zero Committee, reflecting a broad interest in governance and domestic policy.
+Sir Mark Hendrick is the Labour (Co-op) MP for Preston, first elected in 2000.
+He has built a long parliamentary career with extensive committee work, including roles on the Panel of Chairs and the Energy Security and Net Zero Committee.
+He has served on multiple committees over the years, reflecting a focus on governance and policy detail.

 Generated 21 February 2026